CPTSD Vs. PTSD: Symptoms & Distinctions

 • Hyperarousal: Feeling constantly on edge, having a sense of impending danger, experiencing trouble sleeping, and having difficulty concentrating can all occur.

-People with CPTSD usually experience these shared symptoms along with the additional cluster of emotional dysregulation, negative self-view, and interpersonal struggles.
+People with CPTSD usually experience these common symptoms along with the additional cluster of emotional dysregulation, negative self-view, and interpersonal struggles.
 As a result, getting the correct diagnosis can be influential in developing a suitable treatment plan.

-Getting the right diagnosis
+Getting the right diagnosis for post-traumatic stress disorder

 In 1980, the American Psychiatric Association officially recognized PTSD as a condition in the Diagnostic and Statistical Manual of Mental Disorders, Third Edition (DSM-III).
 The DSM is a manual or guide used by mental health professionals in the US to help them diagnose mental health patients.
 CPTSD is a newer diagnosis added to the World Health Organization's International Classification of Diseases (ICD-11), which was made available for global use in 2022.
 The ICD is a global system used for the classification of diseases.

-Many mental health professionals debate the distinction between CPTSD and other mental disorders, such as borderline personality disorder, because they have some shared symptoms.
+Many mental health professionals debate the distinction between CPTSD and other mental disorders, such as borderline personality disorder, because they have some similar symptoms.
 However, the underlying causes and best treatment approaches usually differ, so accurate diagnosis can be significant.

 Only licensed mental health professionals can make a formal diagnosis of PTSD or CPTSD.
 Some people may live with undiagnosed CPTSD for years before seeking support because they've learned to cope through avoidance and dissociation.
 Others may be diagnosed with PTSD, but during treatment, CPTSD may be recognized as a more accurate diagnosis.